-Universal Credit has now come into force for everyone in the Bath, North East Somerset, Sedgemoor, Mendip and West Somerset, as well as areas in South Somerset and Taunton Deane.
+Universal Credit has now come into force for everyone in the Bath, North East Somerset, Sedgemoor, Mendip and West Somerset, Taunton Deane, South Somerset and North Somerset.

-Universal Credit will be rolled out in other areas over the next four years and we’ll update you if you're in an area that's due to be affected.
+Universal Credit will be rolled out in other areas during 2018 and we’ll update you if you're in an area that's due to be affected.

 Don't forget - we're here to help.
 Get in touch with us if you have any questions or concerns about Universal Credit.

 - Employment and support allowance